-The Advance Authorisation Scheme (AAS) is an incentive for exporters offered by the Indian government.
+The Advance Authorisation Scheme (AAS) is an incentive scheme for exporters offered by the Indian government.
 It is provided through the Directorate General of Foreign Trade (DGFT) and incentivizes the import of additives and raw materials that are physically incorporated into a product that is bound for exports.
 They can be fuel, oil, power, or catalysts consumed in the production of the export items.
 Advance Authorisation makes the import of such inputs duty-free.
 The scheme also allows normal allowance for wastage of these inputs.
 Notification about the products to be included or excluded from the scope of ASS is released as and when required by the DGFT in the form of public notices.

 Advance Authorisation Scheme has been referred to as an ‘Advance License’ in some places as well.
 The input-output relationship is established based on guidelines provided in the scheme, as are the eligibility, the value addition criteria, and several other aspects related to the scheme.

 Under the Advance Authorisation Scheme, the following duties are exempt: basic customs duty, education cess, social welfare cess, anti-dumping duty, countervailing duty, and safeguard duty.
 IGST and compensation cess are also exempt in certain circumstances.
 In case of payment of duty on any material that is then used in the final product, the drawback is provided based on the rates fixed by the government and/or Central Board of Indirect Taxes & Customs (CBIC).

 Benefits of DGFT Advance License can be availed of by the manufacturer exporter or merchant exporter with links to the supporting manufacturer.
 It is also available to sub-contractors of projects where the name of the sub-contractor appears in the contract, in case of supply to the UN or other aid programs.
 Payment for such types of contracts must be received in freely convertible foreign exchange.